Morton Subotnick: Approach to music

 All My Hummingbirds Have Alibis (1994) was an interactive concert work and a CD-ROM (perhaps the first of its kind), Making Music (1995), Making More Music (1998) were his first works for children, and an interactive 'Media Poem', Intimate Immensity, premiered at the Lincoln Center Festival in NY (1997).
 The European premiere (1998) was in Karlsruhe, Germany.
 A string quartet with CDROM, Echoes from the Silent Call of Girona (1998), was premiered in Los Angeles by Southwest Chamber Music.

 Subotnick was commissioned to complete a larger version of the opera, Jacobs Room.
 This premiered in 2010 at the Bregenz Festival in Austria.

 Subotnick is developing tools for young children to create music.
 He has authored a series of six CDROMs for children, mounted a children's website and he is developing a related school program.
-Subotnick's Pitch Painter for iPad and iPhone is a musical finger painting app which presents a new intuitive way for kids to create music.
+Subotnick's Pitch Painter for iPad and iPhone (not available on App Store) is a musical finger painting app which presents a new intuitive way for kids to create music.

 Subotnick is working with the Library of Congress as they are preparing an archival presentation of his electronic works.
 He tours extensively throughout the U.S. and Europe as a lecturer and composer/performer.
 Morton Subotnick is published by Schott Music.
 Students of his include Ingram Marshall, Mark Coniglio, Carl Stone, Rhys Chatham, Charlemagne Palestine, Ann Millikan, Nicholas Frances Chase, Brian Evans, Julia Stilman-Lasansky, John King, Lois V Vierk, Betty Ann Wong, and Jeremy Zuckerman.